Lagushko/Minecraft-2D/README.md

 The main.py file contains the main game logic and functionality.
 The settings.py file contains many settings for the game, as well as the ability to quickly and easily make a simple mode.
-Also, below the dictionaries and character settings, the game version and rules are written along with the controls, which you can change.
+Also, below the dictionaries and character settings, the game functionality settings are written.

 Versions and updates planned for the game: